 Slowly but surely, some semblance of normality is returning to the way we live our lives in England.
 COVID-19 hotspots in some regions continue to cause concern, but lockdown restrictions are gradually being eased across the country as a whole.

-As predicted, pent-up demand among movers is now being released on England’s real estate sector, with some operators having experienced record activity levels in July.
-But what’s interesting is the way in which both home buyers and job-hunters now appear to be taking their social distancing habits to an entire new level – all entirely of their own accord.
+As predicted, pent-up demand among movers is now being released in England’s real estate sector, with some operators having experienced record activity levels in July.
+But what’s interesting is the way in which both home buyers and job hunters now appear to be taking their social distancing habits to an entirely new level, all entirely of their own accord.

 According to the latest figures from the Escape the City careers advisory service, the last two weeks saw twice as many jobseekers proactively looking to escape the capital as during the same period last year.
 For April as a whole, the number of active home buyers in London who registered their interests with estate agents in other parts of England also doubled compared to 2019.

-As is the prospect of escaping the city for a safe, relaxed and vastly more cost-effective lifestyle – a combination of factors expected to continue fueling the accelerating exodus for some time to come.
+As is the prospect of escaping the city for a safe, relaxed, and vastly more cost-effective lifestyle, a combination of factors is expected to continue fuelling the accelerating exodus for some time to come.